TerabyteNation/tera-tf/README.md

 TeraGaming Project
 =======
+Welcome Contributors!

-This code is for the TeraGaming website, which is written in Ruby.
+This repo contains the code for TerabyteNation's website, which is written in the language of RUBY.